Email WV Code

 (C) The names and last known addresses of the personal representative of the decedent's estate, if any, and of the decedent's devisees or beneficiaries who are devised or given the real estate under the will.

 (2) The clerk of the county commission shall record and index the affidavit, together with the authenticated copy of the will and the certificate of probate, in the same manner and upon the same fees as wills and affidavits of beneficiaries or heirs are recorded and indexed in case of probate administration with appointment of a personal representative.
-The clerk of the county commission may require a certified copy of the decedent’s death certificate or other proof of death and residence prior to fulfilling the clerk’s responsibilities under this chapter.
+The clerk of the county commission may require a certified copy of the decedent's death certificate or other proof of death and residence prior to fulfilling the clerk's responsibillities under this chapter.

-(3) A bond, security, or oath is not required when no appointment of an ancillary personal representative, executor, or administrator is made under the provisions of this section.
+(3) A bond, security, or oath is not required when no appointment of an ancillary personal representative, executor, or administrator is made under the provisions of this section:

-(c) A document substantially in the following form may be used as the affidavit provided in subsection (b) of this section with the effect as prescribed in this section:
+(c) A document substantially in the form may be used as the affidavit provided in subsection (b) of this section with the effect as prescribed in this section:

-THE COUNTY COMMISSION OF __________ COUNTY, WEST VIRGINIA
+THE COUNTY COMMISSION OF _________ COUNTY, WEST VIRGINIA

-IN RE: THE ESTATE OF ______________________
+IN RE: THE ESTATE OF _____________________

-DOD: _____________________
+DOD: _________________

 AFFIDAVIT FOR ANCILLARY ADMINISTRATION